-As of December 31, 2014, we had leased 85 office premises in 53 cities in China, in addition to a branch office in Hong Kong and our principal executive offices in Beijing, China.
+As of December 31, 2015, we had leased 86 office premises in 57 cities in China, in addition to a branch office in Hong Kong and our principal executive offices in Beijing, China.
 A number of these leased properties contain defects in the leasehold interests.
-Such defects include the lack of proper title or right to lease with respect to 8 leased premises and the landlords' failure to duly register the leases with the relevant PRC government authority with respect to 77 leased premises.
+Such defects include the lack of proper title or right to lease with respect to 7 leased premises and the landlords' failure to duly register the leases with the relevant PRC government authority with respect to 78 leased premises.

 Under PRC regulations, in situations where a tenant lacks evidence of the landlord's title or right to lease, the relevant lease agreement may not be valid or enforceable and may also be subject to challenge by third parties.
-In addition, under PRC laws and regulations, while the failure to register the lease agreement does not affect its effectiveness between the tenant and the landlord, such lease agreement may be subject to challenge by and unenforceable against a third party who leases the same property from the landlord and has duly registered the lease with the competent PRC government authority.
+In addition, under PRC laws and regulations, while the failure to register the lease agreement does not affect its effectiveness between the tenant and the landlord, such lease agreement may be subject to challenge by and unenforceable against a third party who leases the same property from the landlord and the lease agreement entered into by such third party has been duly registered the lease with the competent PRC government authority.
 This risk may be mitigated if we continue to occupy the leased premises under our lease.
 Furthermore, the landlord and the tenant may be subject to administrative fines for such failure to register the lease.